Is your baby or toddler seriously ill?

 - stops breathing

-- has a spotty, purple-red rash anywhere on the body that doesn't fade when you press a glass against it – this could be a sign of blood poisoning (septicaemia)
+- has a spotty, purple or red rash anywhere on their body that does not fade when you press a glass against it – this could be a sign of blood poisoning (sepsis)

 - is under 8 weeks old and you're very worried about them

-- has a fit for the first time, even if they seem to recover
+- has a febrile seizure (fit) for the first time, even if they seem to recover

 - has a severe allergic reaction (anaphylaxis)